cni-september/cni-terraform/README.md

 terraform apply "cni.output"

-It should create an EC2 instance and a SG(inbound:22,80 - outbound all) which will be attached to the EC2 instance
+It should create an EC2 instance and a SG(inbound:22,80 - outbound all) which will be attached to the EC2 instance.After the instance will be created it will run the "userdata.sh" which will install Docker,Git and NodeJS and it will start a container based on docker hub repo: cniseptember/cni-docker

-After the instance will be created it will run the "userdata.sh" which will install Docker,Git and NodeJS and it will start a container based on docker hub repo: cniseptember/cni-docker
+Verify if "terraform.tfstate" has been uploaded in the s3 bucked specified earlier

-3) Verify if the app is working: http://=public-up=
+4) Verify if the app is working: http://=public-up=